 Learn common questions employers use to identify the skills of candidates.
 To ace the interview, prepare for these 15 product manager interview questions.

-Interviews give product managers the opportunity to highlight their skills, talent, and experience to prospective employers.
+Interviews allow product managers to highlight their skills, talent, and experience to prospective employers.
 Critical to the creation, execution, and evaluation of new or improved products or features, product managers are responsible for developing new ideas, creating a strategy for product manufacturing, and determining if improvements can be made.
-Unsurprisingly, then, employers use interviews to better understand how product managers would perform critical job functions, which will greatly impact their future business.
-Hiring managers will likely want to see that you're a strategic, skilled, and creative leader with a passion for helping customers and maneuvering challenging situations.
+Unsurprisingly, employers then use interviews to understand better how product managers perform critical job functions, which will greatly impact their future business.
+Hiring managers will likely want to see that you're a strategic, skilled, and creative leader passionate about helping customers and maneuvering challenging situations.

-In this article, you'll review 15 common product manager interview questions and explore strategies for answering each one.
-Whether you're just entering the field or are a many year veteran of the industry, practicing these questions will help you to confidently enter your next interview.
+Continue reading to explore strategies for answering product manager interview questions.
+Whether you're just entering the field or are a many-year veteran of the industry, practicing these 15 common product manager interview questions can help you enter your next interview confidently.

 Employers ask this question to understand how you see the role, in order to identify whether your vision of the position aligns with their own.
-As a result, employers use this as a way of gauging how realistic your expectations are – and to subtly tease out how you might be as a product manager.
+As a result, employers use this to gauge how realistic your expectations are – and to subtly tease out how you might be as a product manager.

 Start by quickly outlining the basics of the role.
 Explain your knowledge about the position's responsibilities, starting with brainstorming for new products or improvements and moving through the process of production and success.
 Employers may want to know what you value the most.
 This could be the design process, planning strategy, managing a team, or analyzing data to see how the product could improve.
-There's no wrong answer if you've researched the position.
+This question will probably be easy to answer if you've researched the position.

-Employers ask this question because they want to see how much you know about the company and whether your interests align with their own.
+Employers ask this question to see how much you know about the company and whether your interests align with theirs.
 At the same time, they also want to see if you'd be enthusiastic about working there and on their products.

 Start by demonstrating an in-depth understanding of the company, mentioning the leadership team, how they stand within the industry, and an overview of your favorite product offerings.
-It’s suggested to pivot to where they're focused: the target audience.
+It’s suggested that you pivot to where they're focused: the target audience.
 As a product manager, your role will include meeting the needs of the company’s customers.
-Connect your answers with your passion for their mission and customers.
+Connect your answers with your passion for the mission and customers.

 Hiring managers like this question because it gives them a glimpse into the ideal working culture of their applicants.
 As a result, though, this positive question can easily underscore the role’s pain points, so be careful to focus on your favorite parts of being a product manager rather than the most potentially negative qualities.